usethesource/rascal-website/docs/Library/Prelude.md

 * Prelude combines many many function names and so the namespace of modules that import it is a bit crowded.

-s

-* Prelude uses the [module extend](../../../../../../../../../Rascal/Declarations/Module/index.md) mechanism to make all the feature of the extended modules transitively available to an importing module.

-#### Pitfalls

-* Prelude combines many many function names and so the namespace of modules that import it is a bit crowded.